stevenecreech/stevenecreech.github.io/_posts/2023-09-12-Almost-Prime-Counting-Functions-and-Mertens-Conjecture.md

 \pi_k^*(x)
 $$

-After proving these formulas, we shall relate
+After proving these formulas, we shall relate these ideas to Merten's conjecture by giving a formula for Merten's function in terms of the square-free $$k$$-almost prime counting functions.

 <h1>The Semiprime Case</h1>